Bianchi Type-$V$ cosmology in $f(R,T)$ gravity with $\Lambda(T)$: The basic equations and quadrature solutions

 where $c_{1}$ and $ c_{2} $ are constants.
 Again, substituting Eq. (\ref{eq38}) in Eqs. (\ref{eq32})$-$(\ref{eq34}), the quadrature form of the metric functions in terms of average scale factor a can be written as

-Following Pradhan \cite{ref61}, Pradhan et al. \cite{ref62} and Chawla et al. \cite{ref63}, the modified gravity field equations can be solved by considering the time-dependent deceleration parameter which yield the average scale factor as
+Following Pradhan \cite{ref62}, Pradhan et al. \cite{ref63} and Chawla et al. \cite{ref64}, the modified gravity field equations can be solved by considering the time-dependent deceleration parameter which yield the average scale factor as

-The derivation and the motivation to choose such scale factor has already been described in details by Pradhan \cite{ref61}.
-This relation (\ref{eq42}) generalizes the value of scale factor obtained by Pradhan et al. \cite{ref64,ref65} in connection with the study of dark energy models in Bianchi type-$VI_{0}$ space-time and cosmological models with variable $q$ and $\Lambda$-term respectively.
-In literature it is common to use a constant deceleration parameter [28$-$33, 66$-$68], as it duly gives a power law for metric function or corresponding quantity.
-The motivation to choose such time dependent DP is behind the fact that the universe is accelerated expansion at present as observed in recent observations of Type Ia supernova (Riess et al. \cite{ref4,ref5}; Perlmutter et al. \cite{ref1}; Tonry et al. \cite{ref9}; Clocchiatti et al. \cite{ref10}) and CMB anisotropies (Bennett et al. \cite{ref6}; de Bernardis et al. \cite{ref69}; Hanany et al. \cite{ref70}) and decelerated expansion in the past.
-Also, the transition redshift from deceleration expansion to accelerated expansion is about 0.5.
-Now for a Universe which was decelerating in past and accelerating at the present time, the DP must show signature flipping (see the Refs.
-[71$-$73].
-So, there is no scope for a constant DP at present epoch.
-So, in general, the DP is not a constant but time variable.\\
+The derivation and the motivation to choose such scale factor has already been described in details by Pradhan \cite{ref62}.
+This relation (\ref{eq42}) generalizes the value of scale factor obtained by Pradhan et al. \cite{ref65,ref66} in connection with the study of dark energy models in Bianchi type-$VI_{0}$ space-time and cosmological models with variable $q$ and $\Lambda$-term respectively.
+In literature it is common to use a constant deceleration parameter [28$-$33, 67$-$69], as it duly gives a power law for metric function or corresponding quantity.
+For the observational motivation of such time dependent DP see (Riess et al. \cite{ref4,ref5}; Perlmutter et al. \cite{ref1}; Tonry et al. \cite{ref9}; Clocchiatti et al. \cite{ref10}). \\

 Eqs. (\ref{eq39})$-$(\ref{eq41}) with the help of (\ref{eq42}), we obtain the metric functions as

 where